alisaifee/coredis/docs/source/handbook/caching.rst

     Confidence % in the cache.
 The client will sample cached values based on the confidence and if the cached value is not the same as the actual response from the server the actual value will be returned and the tainted key invalidated.

-.. warning:: Instances of :class:`~coredis.cache.TrackingCache` are not meant to be shared between clients directly and if an instance of the class is reused it will raise an error.
-   If you are confident that multiple clients can use the same in-memory cache the :meth:`coredis.cache.TrackingCache.share` method can be used to create a clone that can be safely passed to another client.